PelleLille/hsl-docs/functions.rst

   Return the numeric hash value of the input string.
 The hash value is same for equal strings.

-  :param string string: string to be hased
+  :param string string: string to be hashed
   :return: a hash value
   :rtype: number